irosenb/Credit-Card/README.md

 My implementation of the Braintree problem.

+## Usage

+`cd` into the `braintree` directory.
+Then run `ruby bin/cli -h`.
+This will show all the commands available to you:

+- `add NAME CARD_NUMBER LIMIT`: Creates a new credit card for a given name, card number, and limit
+- `charge NAME AMOUNT`: Increases the balance of the card associated with the provided name by the amount specified
+- `credit NAME AMOUNT`: Decreases the balance of the card associated with the provided name by the amount specified

+Example: If you want to add a person, run `ruby bin/cli add NAME CARD_NUMBER LIMIT`, with name being the name of the person, card number being the credit card #, and the limit being the limit on the credit card.

+To run the tests, run `rspec` in the terminal within the directory.
+All tests should pass.

+# Implementation

 I've divided the program into a few parts.
-I have the Luhn 10 Algorithm class, the Account class, and the CreditCard class
+I have the Luhn 10 Algorithm class, the Account class, and the CreditCard class.

 ## Luhn 10 Algorithm